Windows Font Cache Service Failed to Start and High CPU

 5. Click “Stop” to stop the service if it’s running.

-6. Hit “Apply” and then “OK” to make these changes stick.
+6. Hit “Apply” and then “OK” for the changes to take effect.

 Relevant guide: How to Delete a Service in Windows 11 or 10 Using CMD